Case Study 01

 $11 Million in Public Funds, Unelected Control

 Avondale Estates maintains a downtown development fund managed by an appointed seven-member board.
 At year-end 2024 that fund held $10.96 million in public assets.
 That same year the city was paying approximately $520,000 annually on bonds it issued in 2023 to finance the Town Green — debt paid from general fund property taxes.
-A major development now under construction is projected to generate $4.25 million per year in new tax revenue; how that revenue will be allocated has not been publicly determined.
+The Avila development now under construction is projected to generate $1.98 million per year in new Tax Allocation District revenue; under the Development Contract that revenue flows to the DDA, not the general fund, until 2041.

 Read the fiscal analysis →